Tejaswi-Thumma/sdf_project/Read me.md

 Notes:

 The Script.py script automatically compiles the project if the build directory is missing.
-Division by zero outputs: Division by zero.
+Division by zero outputs: Division by zero is not allowed.
-Invalid inputs (e.g., non-numeric strings) may cause exceptions, displayed as Error: <message>.

 Using the Library in Code
 To use AInteger or AFloat in your Java program: